Calvin Klein Men's Slim-Fit Stretch Jeans for $27

-Macy's offers the Calvin Klein Jeans Men's Slim-Fit Stretch Jeans in Angelou for $26.93 with free shipping.
-Excluding the below mention, that's the lowest price we could find by $8.
-Deal ends July 16.
+Macy's offers the Calvin Klein Jeans Men's Slim-Fit Stretch Jeans in Angelou for $26.93.
+Opt for in-store pickup to dodge the $10.95 shipping charge.
+That's tied with last week's mention (which included shipping), and the lowest price we could find by $8.
 Buy Now

 -